 Elective Courses

-Select five courses representing at least three different disciplines:
+Select 15 credits representing at least three different academic disciplines:

 • AH 307 Women Artists